Classification of Microorganisms | Types and Examples

 Conclusion

 Microorganisms may be small, but they have a huge impact on our lives.
 They break down waste, they can cause disease, and produce oxygen, each of them is playing its role.
-As we learn more about their taxonomy, we can easily differentiate them whether which type is more beneficial, and then we could appreciate their actions.
+As we learn more about their taxonomy, we can easily differentiate them.
+We will know which type is more beneficial.
+Then, we could appreciate their actions.
 This knowledge will help us to understand how they are constantly developing the surrounding environment.

 Mudassar Saleem